Extend the random-walk shielding-potential viscosity model to hot temperature regime: Model

-Here, $\theta_m =\pi/2$, $\sin \theta = b^{\prime}/c^{\prime} = R/\sqrt{R^2-a^2}$, and $b_m = \sqrt{r_0^2-2r_0a}$.
-The relationships among these parameters are displayed in Ref. \cite{RVM} and can be interpreted in the inset of Fig. \ref{fig:scheme}, e.g., $b$ ranges from 0 to $b_m$ which results in $b^{\prime}$ ranging from 0 to $+\infty$ and $\theta$ ranging from 0 to $\pi/2$.
-Combining Eqs. \ref{eq:eta}-\ref{eq:d}, we obtain the analytical expressions of the shear viscosity for ext-RWSP-VM.
-We have compared several methods which calculate $\bar{Z}$ (Thomas-Fermi (TF) model \cite{TF1,TF2}, density functional theory MD \cite{DFT}, path integral Monte Carlo approach \cite{PIMC}, AAHNC approximation \cite{AAHNC}, and the Hartree-Fock-Slater model \cite{HFS}, etc.) in Ref. \cite{RVM}, and concluded that all of these methods agree well with each other with certain differences in warm and hot temperature regions.
-Due to the simplicity, efficiency, and accuracy of TF model \cite{TF1,TF2}, we choose it to calculate the average ionization $\bar{Z}$.
+We have compared several methods which calculate $\overline{Z}$ (Thomas-Fermi (TF) model \cite{TF1,TF2}, density functional theory MD \cite{DFT}, path integral Monte Carlo approach \cite{PIMC}, AAHNC approximation \cite{AAHNC1}, and the Hartree-Fock-Slater model \cite{HFS}, etc.) in Ref. \cite{RVM}, and concluded that all of these methods agree well with each other with certain differences in warm and hot temperature regime.
+Due to the simplicity, efficiency, and accuracy of TF model \cite{TF1,TF2}, we choose it to calculate the average ionization $\overline{Z}$.
+In general, $z^*=\overline{Z}$ is a good approximation unless otherwise specified.